23 Meaningful Christmas Traditions That Encourage Giving (2023)

 3. PICK A LOCAL CHARITY

-Many schools also have a charity or fundraiser they work with during the holidays.
+- Many schools also have a fundraiser during the holidays.
 It’s a great way to get kids involved in their classes.

 And finally, if you attend church, most churches also have a local charity they sponsor over the holiday season.
 Bring in food to help a family with a holiday meal.
-Or pick an ornament off of a tree for the family to purchase for those in need.
+Or pick an ornament off of a tree for the family to purchase.

 With this method, kids view their money as more than just spending.

-And during the holiday season, take the money in the giving envelope and use it for a cause that they choose.
+Do this year-round or just during the Christmas season.
+But during the holidays, take the money in the giving envelope and use it for a cause that they choose.

 6. GIVE CARDS

-Similarly, older folks can be lonely around this time of year.
-Make cards, small goodies, or gifts and drop them off at a local nursing home near you.
+Similarly, older folks can be lonely this time of year.
+Make cards, small goodies, or gifts.
+Then, drop them off at a local nursing home near you.

 7. VOLUNTEER

-A family volunteer event is the perfect thing during the holidays.
+A family volunteer event is perfect during the holidays.
 Soup kitchens, sorting food, Salvation Army, and other opportunities abound this time of year.

 Check out your local church or school for more ways to create a yearly volunteering tradition!